concord-consortium/breadboard/readme.md

 ### Deploying

+gh-pages and production releases are based on the contents of the /public folder.

 To deploy to gh-pages, simply run `npm run deploy`.
-This will use the latest from origin/master, so make sure your changes are pushed.

-Production is branched off gh-pages.
-To deploy a release to production
+To deploy to production, run `npm run production`.

+Check that the production commit looks right, then tag it:

 ```
-  git checkout production
-  git merge gh-pages
   git tag           # check existing tags
-  git tag -a x.y.z -m 'release version x.y.z'
+  git tag -a x.y.z -m 'release version x.y.z' production
-  git push origin production; git push origin --tags
+  git push origin --tags
 ```

+Feel free to force new commits to production if the previous one had errors or you soon discover it was incomplete (and delete the old tag and re-tag).

 ### Understanding the code